noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				passive: bool,
 				mozSystemGroup: 'who the fuck codes for just one browser?'
 			},
-			// see above desc
+			// or specify just the capture property, as a boolean
+			// specify EITHER the options object above or the boolean below
-			// events that are bubbling upward will not trigger this listener
+			// also events that are bubbling upward will not trigger this listener
 			// defaults to false
 			useCaptureBoolean
 		)